-Medical Marijuana - Oppose the legalization of medicinal marijuana.
+Medical Marijuana - Oppose the legalization of medicinal marijuana due to the lack of FDA approval.

 Public Embezzlement - Support amending § 16-13-210 to provide mandatory minimum sentencing for public embezzlement and to provide that no part of the sentence may be suspended.